magenta-aps/OS2Phonebook/backend/docs/development_docs/api_requests_per_screen.rst

     }

-This record has the following non-trivial members:
+This record has the following non-trivial (composite) members:

 * ``locations`` - this works as for departments.
 * ``departments`` - corresponds to ``engagement`` in MO.
 These are